GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-focus-mode/index.md

   about the Extensions architecture in general.
 - The [developer's guide][doc-devguide] has dozens of additional links to pieces of documentation relevant to advanced extension creation.
-- Chrome Extensions have access to powerful APIs above and beyond what's available on the open web.
+- Extensions have access to powerful APIs beyond what's available on the open web.
-  The [Chrome APIs documentation][doc-apis] will walk through each API.
+  The [Chrome APIs documentation][doc-apis] walks through each API.

 [action-badge]: /docs/extensions/reference/action/#badge
 [active-tab-allows]: /docs/extensions/mv3/manifest/activeTab/#what-activeTab-allows